1.2 MATERIAL ACCOUNTING POLICIES:

 Gain or losses arising from derecognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the Statement of Profit and Loss when the asset is derecognised.

-The construction materials and consumables are valued at lower of cost or net realisable value.
+The construction materials and consumables are valued at cost.
 The construction materials and consumables purchased for construction work issued to construction are treated as consumed.

 Construction work in progress

-The construction work in progress is valued at lower of cost or net realisable value.
+The construction work in progress is valued at cost.
 Cost includes cost of land, development rights, rates and taxes, construction costs, borrowing costs, other direct expenditure, allocated overheads and other incidental expenses.

 Finished stock of completed projects